seanmcfeely/ip-inspector/docs/how-to/update-maxmind-databases.md

 $ ip-inspector -u
 ```

-Now, you can call the above with a cron job.
+Now, you could call the above with a cron job.
 Don't forget to set your environment variables, as needed.
-TODO: provide bash script to call the cron job with.

 #### The Update Code: